-(Note that these policies impact you ONLY if you are renting from these companies and not arriving at the airport by plane.)
+Remember, these policies impact you only if you live near an airport and are not arriving at the airport by plane.

 Advantage's policy is as follows:

-Customers wishing to rent who reside within 65 mile radius of location where rental transaction is to be opened must present a return flight segment of a round trip airline ticket or electronic ticket for a flight leaving from within the renting state.
+Customers wishing to rent who reside within 65-mile radius of location where rental transaction is to be opened must present a return flight segment of a roundtrip airline ticket or electronic ticket for a flight leaving from within the renting state.

 Customers who reside within the 65 mile radius without a return airline ticket and wish to rent a car will be required to show: written proof of a current automobile liability insurance policy in renters name covering injury to third persons or property.

-the Advantage agent is unable to verify proof of insurance when calling the insurance company, the rental transaction will be declined.
+If the Advantage agent is unable to verify proof of insurance when calling the insurance company, the rental transaction will be declined.
 Renters traveling on official government business, on military leave, or with an approved CID number are exempt from the local renter policy.

 All rates and reservations listed for us are reserved for airline arriving passengers only.
-Posted rates do not apply to residents with FL & GA drivers license Florida residents seeking unlimited mileage must present an airline ticket with proof of outbound return flight.
+Posted rates do not apply to residents with FL & GA drivers license.
+Florida residents seeking unlimited mileage must present an airline ticket with proof of outbound return flight.
 Non-airline arriving customers and Florida residents will receive 150 free miles per day and 25 per additional mile.
 Airline arriving passengers traveling outside of FL will be subject to a $25.00 per day mileage surcharge.
 Reservations booked thru internet or GDS channels are responsible for the total amount reflected on the reservation.
 We reserve the right to refuse service or to honor a reservation booked thru an internet or GDS channel that is not an airline arriving passenger.
 Non-Qualified prepaid reservations will be given a credit voucher for future rental use and are not refundable.

 Lastly, E-Z says: "Local renters cannot rent specialty vehicles, including luxury, premium, convertible, SUV and other premium car classes."